samsowanick/kolt-bor_srch/README.md

 - Click "Upload File" then "Add to offline circulation queue."
 - From there click "View pending offline circulation actions", then "Check all", then "Process."

+If you don't see some of these options in Koha, you may not have the necessary permissions.
+In that case email the file to your system administrator, or someone on your team with "Super Libarian" permissions.

 ## Compatability
 This tool was developed for the Chrome Web Browser on Linux Mint 21.3 Cinnamon, but should work with most browsers on most operating systems.